Let’s connect!

 For even more information, HSLDA also has some tips for creating a homeschool portfolio.

 A portfolio is also a great way to show grandparents what the kids are learning while they are at home.
 Do you have family members who question whether or not your child is receiving a quality education?
-Share their portfolios!
-The kids will proudly stand beside and tell about all the things in their book.
-It could help a family member see your homeschool effort in a completely different light.
+Share their end of the homeschool year portfolios!

-If you have not before, I encourage you to try keeping a portfolio this year.
-It is a project your kids will take pride in!
 And you might find that keeping a portfolio is a huge confidence booster for you as well!
 When you start doubting yourself and how much you are accomplishing this year, look through last year’s portfolio.
 When you see all you completed in one year, I think you will surprise yourself with how good it makes you feel.

 If you have been keeping a homeschool portfolio, I’d love to see pictures and hear how you put yours together!